Axe throwing: Hazards

 The sport of axe throwing deals with a dangerous weapon, so the throwing area must be kept safe at all times.
 Axe throwing has the possibility to cause serious injury or even death.
-If there is an open area behind the target, then spectators and others should be plainly prevented from walking into said area.
+If there is an open area behind the target, then spectators and others should be plainly prevented from walking into that area.
 The target area should be taped off using flags or light fencing materials.
 A first aid kit and a person trained in first aid and CPR should be at hand in the event of an emergency.
 For competition in rural and remote areas, the GPS location for the event should be reported in the case of first responders being needed.